 That’s another way to keep baseball from being maddening: appreciate whatever it gives you on the day, even if it’s a highlight for the other guy.

 One other thing keeps bugging me, too much to leave for the full post it deserves to receive one day.
 During a discussion of draft picks, Steve Chilcott’s name came up and I winced, as I always do.

 The Mets, you may recall, drafted Chilcott as the first pick in 1966, one place ahead of Reggie Jackson .
 Reggie became Reggie; Chilcott became a punch line.

 What kind of punch line depends on the context.
-Sometimes it’s that the Mets are and have always been the Mets, ready to screw up their next one-car funeral.
+Sometimes it’s that the Mets are and have always been the Mets, ready to screw up their next two-car funeral.
 Other times it’s that the mid-60s Mets were run by racists who disliked rabble-rousers and other free-thinkers.